 The College’s purchasing activities shall be consistent with the College’s Code of Ethics as well as the following:

-6. To grant all competitive bidders equal consideration; to regard each transaction on its own merits; to foster and promote fair, ethical, and legal trade practices.
+6. To grant all competitive bidders’ equal consideration; to regard each transaction on its own merits; to foster and promote fair, ethical, and legal trade

-9. To accord a prompt and courteous reception insofar as conditions permit to all who call on legitimate business missions.
+8. To accord a prompt and courteous reception in so far as conditions permit to all who call on legitimate business

 Prior Policies Superseded